Richard Chapman Weldon: Early life and education

 He was born in Sussex, New Brunswick, the son of Richard Chapman Weldon and Catherine Geldart.
 He was educated at Mount Allison Wesleyan College and taught school for two years.
 Weldon returned to Mount Allison, receiving an M.A. in economics.
 He went on to study at Yale College, where he received a PhD in political science in 1872, and Rupert Charles University in Germany.

 Career

 In 1875, he returned to Mount Allison as professor of mathematics and political economy.
-In 1883, he became professor of law at Dalhousie University and helped establish the law school there.
+In 1883, he became professor of law at Dalhousie University, where he established the Dalhousie Law School.
 In 1884, he was called to the Nova Scotia bar.
 In 1887, Weldon, who owned property in New Brunswick, was elected to the House of Commons.
 Weldon married Louisa Frances Hare in 1893 after the death of his first wife.
 He helped developed legislation which established conditions for extradition of American fugitives in Canada convicted of crimes in the United States, then referred to as the Weldon Act.
 Weldon was unsuccessful in bids for reelection in 1896, 1900 and 1906.